billwuqin/network-incident/draft-feng-opsawg-incident-management.md

             will be also analyzed and will update the incident.

          *  Incident management client receives the incident raised by server, and acknowledge it.
-Client may invoke the 'incident diagnose' rpc to diagnose this incident to find the root causes.
+Client may invoke the "incident diagnose" rpc to diagnose this incident to find the root causes.

          *  If the root causes have been found, the client can resolve this